 In connection with the Move Illinois Program, as is the case with all of the Authority's capital programs, there is a possibility of time delays and cost increases resulting from various factors.
-Those factors include, but are not limited to (i) design and construction issues and resulting change orders and project additions or changes to project scope, (ii) environmental litigation or environmental administrative matters, (iii) changes in the timeliness or cost of acquiring right of way, (iv) unidentified factors related to the physical condition of the Tollway System, (v) utility relocation problems, (vi) hazardous materials, (vii) force majeure events, (viii) litigation, (ix) inflation, (x) insurance coverage matters, (xi) labor actions or (xii) insolvency or bankruptcy of the contractors or other inability of the contractors to perform during construction of the Move Illinois Program.
+Those factors include, but are not limited to (i) design and construction issues and resulting change orders and project additions or changes to project scope, (ii) environmental litigation or environmental administrative matters, (iii) changes in the timeliness or cost of acquiring right of way or the inability to acquire right of way pursuant to eminent domain or otherwise, including particularly the potential inability to acquire right of way over certain land owned by Canadian Pacific Railway Limited required for the portion of the Elgin-O'Hare Project, as currently designed, that constructs a bypass between I-90 and I-294 along the western side of O'Hare International Airport, (iv) unidentified factors related to the physical condition of the Tollway System, (v) utility relocation problems, (vi) hazardous materials, (vii) force majeure events, (viii) litigation, (ix) inflation, (x) insurance coverage matters, (xi) labor actions or (xii) insolvency or bankruptcy of the contractors or other inability of the contractors to perform during construction of the Move Illinois Program.
 As a result, there can be no assurances that the costs of completion of the Move Illinois Program will not exceed current estimates, or that the completion of the projects will not be delayed beyond the scheduled completion date.
 Variations in cost estimates and delays in construction could be material.

-Delays in construction completion could impact the collection of toll revenues on the affected portion of the Tollway System.
+Delays in construction completion or the inability to acquire right of way could impact the collection of toll revenues on the affected portion of the Tollway System.
 The Traffic Engineer's Report forecasts revenues based on the timely completion of projects.
 Actual revenues may differ from such forecasts and the difference may be material.
 See APPENDIX C - "TRAFFIC ENGINEER'S REPORT."